Dre Campbell Farm

 16. Black Spots on Leaves

-This is another very common one, especially in climates that tend to be hot and humid.
-Black spots on leaves are usually caused by the black spot fungus, also known as Diplocarpon rosae [3].
+This is another common one, especially in climates that tend to be hot and humid.
+The black spot fungus usually causes black spots on leaves, also known as Diplocarpon rosae [3].

-This problem can be treated with organic fungicides such as these.
+You can treat this problem with organic fungicides such as these.

 17. Plants Don’t Seem to be Growing

-Nothing is more frustrating than starting a garden only to find your plants aren’t growing properly, or worse, they’re not growing at all.
+Nothing is more frustrating than starting a garden only to find your plants aren’t growing.

-More often than not, this is caused by improper soil preparation where the roots struggle to get nutrients and oxygen.
+Often, this is caused by improper soil preparation.
+The roots can’t get enough nutrients and oxygen.
 It could also be a result of overwatering or underwatering.

 18. Holes in Plant Leaves

 This is most likely caused by pests eating the leaves.
-Plant pests such as slugs and snails, beetles, caterpillars, and even birds may be casing those holes in plant leaves.
+Plant pests such as slugs, snails, beetles, caterpillars, and even birds may be causing those holes in plant leaves.

 Therefore, inspect leaves properly and put measures in place to get rid of plant pests.